 This one is plain and simple: If there’s even the slightest chance you could experience some benefit from anything related to your clients, disclose it.
 There’s nothing but downside risk if you fail to disclose a conflict of interest, no matter how immaterial.
 Your compliance consultant should be able to help craft the language appropriately.

 Get your AUM number right.
-Understating to avoid SEC registration and overstating to create a false sense of significance are equally bad.
+Understating to avoid SEC registration and overstating to create a false sense of significance is equally bad.
 Ensuring your AUM and RAUM calculations are accurate, defensible, and objectively measurable while keeping both up to date is an easy way to make this a non-issue for an examiner.